juligon/juligon/README.md

 ### About me
 Hi there 👋
-I'm Juliana, a Full Stack Web Developer from Argentina.
+I'm Juliana and I´m a Full Stack Web Developer from Entre Ríos, Argentina.

 ### Skills
 - Front-End: React, Redux